Mindtribe/Leash-Debugger/doc/QuickStart.md

 Before flashing, make sure the SOP2 header is connected and reset the board.

 * Use Uniflash to format the flash to 1MB.
 * Program **Leash-Debugger/build/leash/leash/Debug/leash-leash-Debug.bin** onto the board as **/sys/mcuimg.bin**.
+This file is already listed in the default configuration for Uniflash.
-* Program **Leash-Debugger/build/leasn/testapp/Debug/leash-testapp-Debug.bin** onto the board as **/cc3200_flashstub.bin**. *Note: this is not strictly required, but necessary if you ever want to use Leash Debugger to permanently flash CC3200 targets.*
+* Program **Leash-Debugger/build/leasn/testapp/Debug/leash-testapp-Debug.bin** onto the board as **/cc3200_flashstub.bin**.
+You will have to use "add file" first to add a user file to the configuration, and rename it to **/cc3200_flashstub.bin**. *Note: this is not strictly required, but necessary if you ever want to use Leash Debugger to permanently flash CC3200 targets.*

 After the programming has completed, remove the SOP2 header and reset the board.
 After about a second, LEDs should start flashing on the board - this means Leash Debugger has booted up successfully.
 Most likely the orange and red LEDs will be flashing, indicating a JTAG error (no target is connected).